 Additional information about Camp Farley's philosophy, goals, and how our values are incorporated in our program see About Camp Farley section of our website.

 There is NO CAMP STORE OR CANTEEN, and no need to provide money to campers.
 Upon completion of their initial camp week, campers will receive a free CAMP T-SHIRT.
-Campers attending a minimum of 4 weeks will also receive a CAMP FARLEY ALUMINUM WATER BOTTLE.
-Campers attending 7 or more weeks will receive a CAMP FARLEY DRAWSTRING TOTE BAG to serve as a proud memento of their summer camp experience.
 Please indicate size of T-Shirt (50/50) cotton on the registration form.
-Camp Farley will also have a weekly group photo of the entire camp available for sale on Friday's Candlelight Program.
+Camp Farley will also have a weekly group photo of the entire camp available as well as other souvenirs for sale at Friday's Candlelight Program.

 DIRECTIONS TO CAMP FROM ROUTE 6 (Off Cape)